 Tina Fey is an American actress, comedian, writer and producer born on May 18, 1970, in Upper Darby, Pennsylvania.
-She broke through in 1995 on Saturday Night Live as a writer and actress.
-Since leaving the show, Fey has written hit movies, written and starred in the Emmy Award-winning television series 30 Rock and co-created the Netflix hit Unbreakable Kimmy Schmidt.
+She broke through in 1995 on Saturday Night Live as a writer, later becoming the sketch comedy show's lead scribe and its "Weekend Update" co-host.
+Fey went on to pen the hit movie Mean Girls (which later became a successful musical), before thriving as the star of the popular sitcom 30 Rock and co-creating the Netflix series Unbreakable Kimmy Schmidt.

 Comedian, writer, producer and actress Tina Fey was born Elizabeth Stamatina Fey on May 18, 1970, in Upper Darby, Pennsylvania, to parents Donald and Zenobia "Jeanne" Fey.
 Jeanne worked in a brokerage firm and Donald Fey wrote grants for the University of Pennsylvania.